About KI-Japan Collaboration

 KI has agreements at different levels with different institutes in Japan, but the majority of the activities with Japanese collaborators takes place between researchers and are not centrally regulated.
 There are a few exceptions, where collaborative agreements, projects and activities are initiated and supported centrally.

-KI has signed Memoranda of Understanding with the following universities in 2014:
+KI has signed Memoranda of Understanding with the following universities:

 KI researchers, post docs and PhD-students interested in spending time in Japan can apply for scholarships through the JSPS and the Sweden-Japan Foundation.